michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

 ## Governance Operations

-- `propose()` creates a Proposal to change the Protocol
+- `propose()` creates a Proposal to change the Protocol or the `TargetContract`
-- Proposals will be voted on by delegated Voters
+- Proposals are voted on by delegated Voters
 - A Proposer must hold more `GovernanceToken` than the current Proposal Threshold as of the immediately previous Block
 - The Proposer can not create another Proposal if they currently have a pending or active Proposal
-- It is not possible to queue two identical Actions in the same Block due to a Restriction in the `TimeLock`, therefore Actions in a single proposal must be unique, and unique Proposals that share an identical Action must be queued in different Blocks
+- It is not possible to queue two identical Actions in the same Block due to a Restriction in the `TimeLock`, therefore Actions in a Proposal must be unique
+- Unique Proposals that share an identical Action must be queued in different Blocks
 - If there is sufficient Support before the **Voting Period** ends, the Proposal shall be automatically enacted
-- Enacted Proposals are queued and executed in the `TimeLock` Smart Contract
+- Enacted Proposals are queued and executed from the `TimeLock` Smart Contract

 - `queue()` moves a Proposal into the `TimeLock` Waiting Period, after the Proposal has succeeded
 - The Waiting Period (e.g. 2 Days) begins when `queue()` is called by any Address

 - `execute()` executes a Proposal, after the `TimeLock` Waiting Period has elapsed
-- The Execution can be called by any Address and applies the Proposal Changes to the `Target Contract`
+- The Execution can be called by any Address and applies the Proposal Changes to the `TargetContract`
 - It will invoke each of the Actions described in the Proposal

 - `cancel()` cancels a Proposal at any Time before it is executed, including while it is queued in the `TimeLock`